MylesMor/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code

-My solutions to the Advent of Code 2020 competition!
+All of my solutions to the Advent of Code competition starting from (2020)!